szhou68/AngleClustering/README.md

 # AngleClustering
 A hierarchical clustering algorithm for clustering weighted angle values.
-The related paper has been submitted to a conference.
+A paper has been submitted to a conference.

-This repo will hold the code that's being tidying up.
-I will upload the cleaned code soon.
+I am tidying up the code and will upload the code soon.